"Your most unhappy customers are your greatest source of learning." - Bill Gates

-Ultimately led to the birth of the Net Promoter Score.
+This Ultimately led to the birth of the Net Promoter Score, one of the most important customer experience metrics.

 NPS, or Net promoter score is a customer loyalty metric that measures customer satisfaction and the growth rate of companies.
 It uses an index that ranges from -100 to 100.